madreher/LammpsInputBuilder/README.md

 - Create the `MinimizeTemplate` object with the specification of the anchor group
 - Create a second section which is going to run a single point energy calculation to save the state of the system after the minimization.

 During this phase, we introduced two new objects: the `MinimizeTemplate` and the `ReferenceGroup` object.
 The `MinimizeTemplate` is a dedicated `Template` object designed to make easier the creation of a minimization process when anchors are involved.
-One problem with this setup though is that it does require a `Group` to speficy the atoms part of the anchor.
+One problem with this setup though is that it does require a `Group` to specify the atoms part of the anchor.
 However, because the anchor group is given to the `MinimizeTemplate`, LIB has to consider that the `Group` is part of the `MinimizeTemplate` scope, and will therefor delete it at the end of `MinimizeTemplate`.
 This is not desirable in this case because that group was declared as part of the `RecursiveSection` and we would want its lifetime to be tied to the `RecursiveSection` and not the `MinimizeTemplate`.
-To address this problem, LIB offers the `ReferenceGroup` this is like a pointer to another group without owning the referred group.
+To address this problem, LIB offers the `ReferenceGroup`.
+This group object is like a pointer to another group without owning the referred group.
 This way, when the `ReferenceGroup` gets out of scope at the end of the `MinimizeTemplate`, it won't delete the group it refers to, i.e the anchor group in this case.

 #### Phase 2: Scan

 In this phase, we are going to displace the tooltip to various positions above the above the slab.
 The tooltip will follow a grid at a given height.
-To define the grid position, we first need to know bounding box of the slab after minimization.
+To define the grid position, we first need to know the bounding box of the slab after minimization.
 To do so, we are going to create a new `TypedMolecule` and load the model that we generated after the minimization.
 This can be done as follows:
 ```
     # Load the model to get atom positions
     xyzPath = previousJobFolder / finalXYZ